Atlas-OS/docs/docs/en/localization.md

 * Make sure the `default` property is set to `false` — the default language should always be English.
 * When adding the `locale` code, use either the [2-letter code](https://en.wikipedia.org/wiki/ISO_639-1) (e.g. en) or the 5-character code (e.g. en_US, eg_GB) that includes the country/region/territory.
+    * You can find a list of all supported languages and their codes [here](https://squidfunk.github.io/mkdocs-material/setup/changing-the-language/#site-language).
 * The `name` should always be the name of the language in which it is spoken.
 Don't call the language after its English equivalent.
 * Always include the `site_name` property and localize "Atlas Documentation" into your language.